 Every year for the last 15 years I have made homemade candy at Christmas.
-This is not a small undertaking and by the end of my week long candy making frenzy I end up with about 40 pounds of candy.
+This is not a small undertaking and by the end of my week-long candy-making frenzy I end up with about 40 pounds of candy.
 Yes, that is a LOT of homemade candy!

 This year I am making 17 different kinds ranging from homemade caramels to Kahlua truffles.
-My all time favorite candy is one that I just started making a few years ago called the Hazelnut Marzipan ball.
+My all-time favorite candy is one that I just started making a few years ago called the Hazelnut Marzipan ball.
 It has only a few ingredients, although you might have to look around for them a bit.

-I had a lot of trouble finding hazelnuts and one year had to order 6 bags off of Amazon.
+I had a lot of trouble finding hazelnuts and one year had to order 6 bags from Amazon.
 That was 5 bags too many so we ate a lot of hazelnuts over the next few months!
 If you want to try your hand at this homemade candy recipe, I have included a few affiliate links for items you might need.